 Students may opt to finish The Honors College either as an Honors College Graduate or as an Honors College Scholar.
 In either case, a student must complete the core curriculum and must have at least a cumulative 3.5 GPA in all courses at graduation.
 The core reflects the philosophy of The Honors College that all courses should adopt an interdisciplinary approach to learning.
 The following core curriculum for The Honors College does not add any additional hours to a student's normal course load.

 HN 1003 Communication, Technology, and Society

 HN 1103 Honors Freshman Seminar

-HN 2103 Honors Literature
+HN 2103 Honors Integrated Literature

 BI 3213 Faith and Culture (Honors) OR

+BI 3413 Disciplines of Christian Living (Honors) OR

 BI 4213 Biblical Ethics (Honors)

-HN 31m3 Honors Seminar (may be repeated one time)